CarClinch-Dealership-Assistant/carclinch-dealership-assistant/README.md

-# CarClinch - Dealership Assistant
+# CarClinch Dealership Assistant

 ## Overview

-This repository contains the source code, infrastructure configuration, and supporting materials for the dealership assistant POC.
+This repository is the central hub of the dealership assistant project.
+It contains infrastructure configuration, and supporting materials for the dealership assistant POC.
 The primary written documentation (architecture, workflows, sprint notes, decisions, etc.) is maintained in a shared Google Docs workspace for easier collaboration.

 **[Full Documentation (Google Docs)](https://docs.google.com/document/d/1wHahfUJDdmyAKJxrRkTXH2aZyR6RQWlMjBsrmCD3_W8/edit?usp=sharing)**